Shutterstock / ronstik

 Grilling is a wonderful way to sizzle your suppers in summertime—and year-round, too.
-Before you head to your backyard for some fresh-air cooking, refresh your grilling skills with tips for mastering how to BBQ with charcoal.
+Before you head to your backyard for some fresh-air cooking, refresh your grilling skills with tips for mastering how to barbecue with charcoal.

 Yep, there’s a little more to charcoal grilling than turning the knobs on a gas model, but the depth of flavor you’ll get is well worth it.
 So relax, and learn answers to some common questions.

-How Much Charcoal Should I Use?
-Easy, just spread the briquettes (lumps) in a single layer just a bit beyond where your food will be cooked.
+A: Easy, just spread the briquettes (lumps) in a single layer just a bit beyond where your food will be cooked.

-How Do You Light a Charcoal Grill?
-There are several methods.
+A: There are several methods.
 Pick the one you’re most comfortable with.

 1. Pyramid Style

 Arrange briquettes in a pyramid in the kettle.
 Pour lighter fluid over briquettes.
 Recap the fluid and place away from grill.
 Light briquettes.

 Arrange briquettes in a pyramid in the kettle.
 Insert electric starter in the middle of coals.
 Plug starter into an outlet.
 If using an extension cord, use a heavy-duty one.
 It will take 8 to 10 minutes for ash to form on coals.
 At that point, unplug the electric starter and remove from briquettes.
 The starter will be very hot, so place it out of the way on a heatproof surface.
 Continue heating briquettes until they are covered with a light gray ash.

 3. Chimney Starter

 Crumple newspaper or waxed paper (yep, waxed paper—it’s good for all kinds of stuff) and place a chimney starter over the paper in the grill.
 Fill the chimney starter with briquettes.
 Light paper.
 When coals are ready, dump them out of the chimney starter and spread out.
 The Taste of Home Test Kitchen recommends this method.